FyroxEngine/rg3d.rs/src/_posts/2022-08-06-feature-highlights-0.27.md

 ### Script Generator

-Now it is able to generate script skeletons too, which makes adding new script much easier.
-Adding new script is very easy:
+Now it is able to generate script skeletons too, which makes adding new scripts much easier.
+Adding a new script is very easy:

 ```shell
 fyrox-template script --name my_script